Environments

 3 minute read

-The CloudBees platform allows for creation of environments that are useful when building and deploying software.
-An environment is the target infrastructure where component artifacts are deployed, enabling application user interaction.
+The CloudBees platform allows you to create environments that are useful when building and deploying software.
+An environment is the target infrastructure where you deploy your artifacts, enabling user interaction with the application.

-Workflow jobs can target a specific environment using the environment keyword.
-Environment bindings are useful in enhancing the behavior of a job with approval flows, or adding an environment-specific secret property for job executions.
+Workflow jobs can reference environments, by using the environment keyword.
+Environment bindings enhance the behavior of a job with approval flows, or add environment-specific properties/secrets that can be used by job executions.

 Properties in an environment

-If you specify properties or secrets when you create or update an environment, these are attached to the standard vars (for properties) or secrets (for secrets) context used by expressions in jobs.
-These environmental properties and secrets take precedence over (override) properties or secrets inherited from the component or organization.
+If you specify properties or secrets when you create or update an environment, these are attached to the standard vars (for properties) or secrets (for secrets) context objects used by expressions in jobs.
+These environmental properties and secrets take precedence over, or override, properties or secrets inherited from the component or organization.

 Use environment-specific properties and secrets to parameterize values in your deployment jobs.
 These properties and secrets interact with selected deployment targets using different URLs and credentials.